schroffl/exec-stack/README.md

 The middleware is being referenced by a number representing its position in the stack.

 ### <a name="method-run"></a> .run(*event*, ...args)
-Any other argument that is given to `.execute()` will also be passed to the functions in the stack.
+Any other argument that is given to `.run()` will also be passed to the functions in the stack.
 Returns a promise that is being resolved after everything has finished.
 If any middleware calls next.throw() the promise will be rejected.